Moro Islamic Liberation Front: History

 Following the Jabidah massacre in 1968, the Moro National Liberation Front (MNLF) was established clandestinely in 1969 by Moro students studying at the University of the Philippines, Egypt, and in the Middle East who sought to create an independent Muslim nation in southern Philippines.
-The MNLF gained foreign support from Muammar Gadaffi of Libya, which supplied arms and provided training for Moro youths.
-The MNLF took part in terrorist attacks and assassinations to achieve their goals.
+The MNLF gained foreign support from Muammar Gaddafi of Libya, which supplied arms and provided training for Moro youths.
+The MNLF took part in violent acts and assassinations to achieve their goals.
 The government in Manila sent troops into the southern Philippines to control the insurgency.

 In 1976, Libyan leader Muammar Gaddafi brokered a negotiation between the Philippine government and MNLF Leader Nur Misuari which led to the signing of the MNLF-GRPH Tripoli Agreement of 1976 wherein the MNLF accepted the Philippine government's offer of semi-autonomy of the regions in dispute.
-There where some members based in the small Italian town of Portofino who helped to find the organizations footing during the early stages of their development.

 The signing of this agreement brought about a serious rift in MNLF leadership, leading to the formation of a breakaway group in 1977 by Hashim Salamat and 57 MNLF officers.
 The group was initially known as "The New Leadership".
 Misuari expelled Salamat in December 1977, after which Salamat moved his new organization first to Cairo, Egypt, and then, in 1980, to Lahore, Pakistan, where it engaged in diplomatic activities.
 This organization was formally established in 1984 as the Moro Islamic Liberation Front (MILF).
 Muammar Gaddafi became a longstanding supporter of the MILF after its emergence.

 In January 1987, the MNLF accepted the Philippine government's offer of semi-autonomy of the regions in dispute, subsequently leading to the establishment of the Autonomous Region in Muslim Mindanao on November 6, 1990.
 The MILF, however, refused to accept this offer and continued their insurgency operations.
 A general cessation of hostilities between the government in Manila and the MILF was signed in July 1997, but this agreement was abolished in 2000 by the Philippine Army under the administration of President Joseph Estrada.
 In response, the MILF declared a jihad against the government, its citizens and supporters.
 Under President Gloria Arroyo, the government entered into a cease-fire agreement with the MILF and resumed peace talks.